qbiomaster/Imaging-Biological-Systems/README.md

   * It is strongly advised that you start writing the report as soon as you start reflecting on the setup design!
   * Written report restitution deadline : **==14/11/2025==**
 * Oral restitutions guidelines:
-  * 10 minutes (12 minutes for the trinome) of presentation by each binome/trinome
+  * 10 minutes (12 minutes for the trinome) of presentation by each binome/trinome.
   * 20 minutes of questions by the students and teachers.
+Students are encouraged to give positive and constructive feedbacks on presentations and to ask questions.
   * Oral restitution  : **==26/11/2025==**

 ### Section #3-[Advanced practicals](Practicals_Advanced_microscopy/Practicals_Advanced_microscopy.pdf)